code-423n4/2023-10-wildcat/README.md

 *Properties that should NEVER be broken under any circumstance:*

 - Market parameters should never be able to exit the bounds defined by the controller which deployed it.
-- The supply of the market token and assets owed by the borrower should always match 1:1.
+- The supply of the market token and assets owed by the borrower should always match.
 - The assets of a market should never be able to be withdrawn by anyone that is not the borrower or a lender with either the `WithdrawOnly` or `DepositAndWithdraw` role.
-  - Exception: balances being transferred in a `nukeFromOrbit` call.
+  - Exception: balances being transferred to a blocked account's escrow contract.
-- Asset deposits not made via `deposit` should not impact internal accounting (the tokens are lost).
+- Asset deposits not made via `deposit` should not impact internal accounting (they only increase `totalAssets` and are effectively treated as a payment by the borrower).
 - Addresses without the role `WithdrawOnly` or `DepositAndWithdraw` should never be able to adjust market token supply.
 - Borrowers can only be registered with the archcontroller by the archcontroller owner.
 - Controller factories can only be registered with the archcontroller by the archcontroller owner.
 - Controllers and markets can only be deployed by borrowers currently registered with the archcontroller.